-- b) Any one who wishes to speak shall make his/her desire known to the chairperson in writing stating name, address and topic to be discussed.
+- a) Speakers will be permitted only one opportunity to speak during the citizens comment portion of the meeting. - b) Any one who wishes to speak shall make his/her desire known to the chairperson in writing stating name, address and topic to be discussed.
 To be considered, this request must be submitted prior to the meeting being called to order. - c) The length of each oral presentation will be limited to 5 minutes.